frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 #### Editing arrays

----

 Arrays have built in functions to easily edit their contents.
 They will all allow you to edit arrays as the data you are dealing with changes.

 All of these functions are invoked by chaining them onto an array variable in the following format: `array.function()`.
-Let's dive into them:

 - `.push()` allows you to add an item to the end of an array.